FC Slutsk: Origins and predecessor clubs

 There was competitive football in Slutsk as early as 1913, with a Slutsk team entering the third season of the republican competition in 1926, but it did not enter a BSSR competition again until 1936.
 From the 1940s, the city of Slutsk was represented at a very low level by a team called Slutsk Spartak.

 During World War 2, the city's football pitch was the site of "fierce battles" and extensive trench construction.
 In 1948, the city's executive committee decided to promote and fund football.
-The same year, the city stadium, originally built 1935, was rebuilt.
+The same year, the city stadium, originally built in 1935, was rebuilt.
 In addition to government funding, the city team was funded by the "trade union voluntary sports society and individual enterprises."
 Despite this, by 1974, the Slutsk team faced financial difficulties and dropped out of the BSSR republican championship.
-There were short-lived revivals in 1980 and the late 1980s, before the city registered a self-supporting club in 1990.
+There were short-lived revivals in 1980 and the late 1980s before the city registered a self-supporting club in 1990.
 The name of the Slutsk team changed frequently in the 1990s, based on sponsorship.

 In 1997, there was a new sports center in Slutsk funded by Nikolai Prudnik, of the local sugar refinery.
 The sports complex created a football team funded by Oleg Karanevsky, a physical educator.
 It was initially effectively a company team for the sugar plant, with all the players working for the plant, but later players from previous Slutsk representative teams joined.
 The coach was Alexander Dubitsky.